Providing those in need with the food we waste - Food Waste Cluj is leading the pack on socio-circular innovation in Romania

 Food Waste Combat has reached Cluj Napoca through an innovative partnership between local NGOs and the municipality.
-Through careful market reasearch and the development of an infrastructure for the collection, storage and distribution of excess food to those who need it most, the social partners have been able to raise awareness on food loss and food waste in the Cluj Napoca area while filling a gap in public service provision through social innovation.
+Through careful market research and the development of an infrastructure for the collection, storage and distribution of excess food to those who need it most, the social partners have been able to raise awareness on food loss and food waste in the Cluj Napoca area while filling a gap in public service provision through social innovation.

-The organisational model is very simple and builds on the well-established food bank system: excess food is collected from supermarkets and restaurants in a specialised van for food transport, which is then stored in a logistics centre, distributed to local social charities, or processed for daily meals in homeless shelters.
+The organisational model is very simple and builds on the well established food bank system: excess food is collected from supermarkets and restaurants in a specialised van for food transport, which is then stored in a logistics centre, distributed to local social charities, or processed for daily meals in homeless shelters.

-With few initiatives combating food waste in Romania to date, this social partnership builds on the following key drivers:
+This social partnership builds on the following key drivers:

 - Seven tonnes of food, worth at least 1,400€ a month, were re-directed to people in need between February and October 2018